usnistgov/OSCAL/docs/content/contribute/_index.md

 You can connect with us and other developers working on OSCAL related projects on the [OSCAL Gitter](https://gitter.im/usnistgov-OSCAL/Lobby) or using the [oscal-dev@list.nist.gov mailing list](/contact/#oscal-mailing-lists).

-## Community Meetings
+## Community Events and Meetings

-The NIST OSCAL team hosts meetings with the OSCAL community on different topics.
+The NIST OSCAL team hosts meetings and other events with the OSCAL community on different topics.
+For more information, see our [events page](/events).

-- **OSCAL Model Engineering Meeting**: A bi-weekly meeting to discuss OSCAL models, how they are developed, and development efforts by NIST staff and the greater OSCAL community using them.
-[The meeting page](model-engineering-meeting/) has meeting information as well as slides and notes from past sessions.
-- **OSCAL DEFINE Meeting**: A monthly meeting on the third Thursday of every month to discuss the research and educational pursuits of OSCAL using an iterative and collaborative approach with the community.
-[The meeting page](define-meeting/) has meeting information as well as slides and notes from past sessions.

-We encourage you to attend these meetings as a way to keep up-to-date on and contribute to the development of OSCAL.